varsharath23/Quickbytes-Food-Delivery-Crisis-Recovery/README.md

 - Design a recovery dashboard with your metrics and analysis.
 The dashboard should be self-explanatory and easy to understand.
 - Present your analysis and recommendations to the leadership team with actionable insights.

+## Learnings:

+### 1. Analytical Strategy & Storytelling Shift:
+- Prioritized mapping out the core data story on paper before touching a single visual layout.
+  - Outlined the chronological timeline of the operational collapse first saved me from getting backed into a corner where I had to force-fit a narrative around whatever random charts I had already dragged onto the canvas.
+- Flipped the dashboard's focus from descriptive reporting to deep diagnostic tracking.
+  - Moved past surface-level descriptive data ("Revenue crashed by 70.74%") and intentionally building diagnostic comparisons ("Kitchen prep times are flat across both phases, which means the breakdown is 100% caused by courier transit delays") to answer the executive "why."
+- Enforced a strict visual auditing discipline to stay honest and kill personal assumptions.
+- Forced myself to slow down and cross-examine new DAX calculations to protect core business logic from warping.

+### 2. Technical Data Modeling & Debugging Realities:
+- Exposed systemic database logging flaws instead of trusting raw data blindly.
+  - Discovered that 5,635 out of 11,112 cancelled orders had missing (NaN) delivery_partner_id values, proving that the vast majority of cancellations happened in a pre-assignment stage before a rider was ever locked in.
+- Untangled a major financial mapping error caused by orphaned records.
+  - Realized that when the system dropped orders, it zeroed out revenue and left the restaurant_id unmapped.
+This structural bug falsely dumped the entire ₹3.91M gross loss estimation (11,112 rows × ₹351.75 AOV) straight into the "Independent / Local" bucket.
+- Stabilized visual charts across wildly inconsistent historical data phases.
+  - Built an internal hardcoded DAX DATATABLE to force empty categories like "Power Users" to remain structurally visible on the X-axis during the crisis phase, even when the underlying data rows dropped to zero.
+- Fixed a common Power BI filter glitch caused by restaurant franchises operating in different cities.
+  - Tried to display restaurant names right next to their cities in a single visual broke my charts because over 19,600 rows had identical names (like Annapurna Biryani Adda) across different regions.
+I fixed this by keeping the visual focused strictly on the restaurant itself, and letting the dashboard's city slicer handle the geographic filtering naturally.

+ ### 3. Real-World Food Tech Domain Knowledge:
+ - Discovered just how fragile a food delivery network really is when logistics break down.
+   - Tracked how a seemingly small 15-minute delivery delay triggers an immediate customer backlash, instantly crashing average ratings from an excellent 4.5 stars down to a terrible 2.3.
+- Uncovered the real reason restaurants suddenly pull out and quit using the app.
+  - Learned that owners turn off their order tablets not because of high platform commissions, but because late drivers leave freshly cooked food sitting cold on the counter; which completely ruins the restaurant's own hard-earned reputation.
+- Noticed that operational reliability matters way more to customers than menu prices or food types during a crisis.
+  - Found that expensive luxury orders dropped at the exact same rate as cheap budget meals.
+It proved that hungry customers don't care about discounts or premium branding if they aren't confident the food will actually show up.

 ## Insights:

 - The 17.5-minute average SLA deficit is perfectly uniform across all cities, workforce models (contract vs. full-time), and vehicle types (bikes, cars, scooters).